LIKE us on FACEBOOK

 Getting a pet you cannot keep into a rescue is always a better alternative to surrendering them to a shelter.
 Most rescues keep pets in a foster home until they can be placed permanently so they don’t have to deal with the stressful environment of living in a kennel or risk exposure to illness or disease that is unavoidable in an animal shelter.

 P.A.W.S.
 Humane Center only accepts pets surrendered (Owner Surrender) from residents of Dearborn County, Indiana.
-If you would like to surrender your pet, we ask that you contact us at (812) 577-0829 to make arrangements.
+If you would like to surrender your pet, we ask that you contact us at (812) 577-0829 to make arrangements, as an appointment is required.
 Be sure to come prepared with vaccination records to help expedite the processing of your pet.
 Persons who surrender their owned animals to the P.A.W.S.
 Humane Center are asked to pay:

 Pets who are surrendered are more susceptible to illness and depression.
 They grieve the loss of their families and often stop eating or contract an upper respiratory infection.
 Senior pets are in the most danger of falling ill or giving up.
 And while we will most certainly treat them for any illness they contract, whether or not they overcome it is often up to the state of their emotional well-being.